Pathverse/flutter_gloveboxes/packages/pvtro/memory-bank/systemPatterns.md

 ## Architecture Overview

-pvtro uses a **two-package architecture** that separates runtime concerns from build-time code generation:
+pvtro uses a **two-package architecture** with revolutionary automation that separates runtime concerns from build-time code generation:

 ```
 ┌─────────────────┐    ┌──────────────────┐